|

 When determining the expense amount for mileage incurred for medical travel using a private vehicle, The EW must multiply the number of miles for the trip by the statewide mileage rate.
 The EW must review the current IRS standard business rate to ensure that the correct mileage rate is used.

-• The cost of maintaining an attendant, homemaker, home health aide or child care services housekeeper necessary due to age, infirmity, or illness.
-In addition, an amount equal to the one person coupon allotment will be deducted if the household furnishes the majority of the attendant's meals.
-The allotment for this meal related deduction shall be that in effect at the time of the most recent certification.
+- The cost of maintaining an attendant, homemaker, home health aide, or child care services housekeeper is necessary due to age, infirmity, or illness.
+In addition, an amount equal to the one-person coupon allotment will be deducted if the household furnishes most of the attendant's meals.
+The allotment for this meal-related deduction shall be that in effect at the time of the most recent certification.
 The EW shall update the allotment amount at the next scheduled recertification, the next recomputation, or the next reported change by the household, whichever is earlier.
-If a household incurs attendant care costs that could qualify under both the medical deduction and dependent care deduction, it will be treated as a medical expense.
+If a household incurs attendant care costs that could qualify under the medical and dependent care deductions, it will be treated as a medical expense.

-• 20% of the total medical bills (other than for hospital expenses) will be used as the household’s medical cost when the eligible household member is covered by Medi-Care or Blue Cross/Blue Shield or private insurance and the unreimbursed portion of actual costs is UNKNOWN.
+- 20% of the total medical bills (other than hospital expenses) will be the household’s medical cost when the eligible household member is covered by Medi-Care or Blue Cross/Blue Shield or private insurance and the unreimbursed portion of actual costs UNKNOWN.

-• Unpaid medical bills occurred prior to certification and obligated to pay during the certification.
+- Unpaid medical bills occurred before certification and were obligated to be paid during the certification.

 Nonallowable Costs [63-503.251]